Guide: Optimized Image

 STEP 3: UPDATING POWER PLAN

 This registry file is going to be integrated into all four parts of the Windows image (Install, PE, Setup, Recovery) which changes the default power plan from Balanced to High performance in each of those.
-This greatly increases the speed at which Windows will install, reducing the total install time by about 50%.
-This also fixes a bug in Windows, which causes certain older SSD to hang or be extremely slow during Windows Setup.
+This greatly increases the speed at which Windows installs, reducing the total time by about 50%.
+This also fixes a bug in Windows which causes some older SSDs to hang or be extremely slow during Windows Setup.

-3A) Click "Registry" from the left menu, then "Add", choose "Registry files" and select the Reg_0_NTLite file you downloaded earlier and NTLite will refresh to show that those keys were added.
+3A) Click "Registry" from the left menu, then "Add", choose "Registry files" and select the Reg_0_Setup file you downloaded earlier and NTLite will refresh to show that those keys were added.

 STEP 4: UNINSTALL COMPONENTS

-This step is optional, but I strongly urge everyone to do it anyway.
-Here we are removing the only component in this guide, OneDrive.
-There are several reasons to do this, the biggest one being that it is a resource hog, and it is not integrated into Windows, instead it is a standalone installer that does not actually install until the first user is created, meaning it is not integrated into the image.
+This step is optional, but I strongly urge everyone to do it.
+Here we are removing the only component in this guide--OneDrive.
+There are several reasons to do this, the biggest one being that it is a resource hog, and it is not integrated into Windows, instead it is a standalone installer that gets added to Windows when the first user is created.

-Even if you want OneDrive, it is better for users to directly access the OneDrive cloud via their web browser, than to use the app, because the app adds unnecessary resource usage to the background of Windows, eats up internet bandwidth, and you will inevitably experience syncing issues and/or file corruption.
+Even if you want OneDrive, it is better for users to directly access the OneDrive cloud via their web browser than to use the app, because the app adds substantial resource usage to the background of Windows, and you will inevitably experience syncing issues and/or file corruption.
 It makes more sense to adjust how you use OneDrive, than it does to try and optimize this unnecessary app.

 4A) Click "Components" from the left menu, then expand the "Remoting and Privacy" tree and also expand "Cloud Files API" so that you can now uncheck "OneDrive".

-Note: This is the only tweak in all my guides that require a paid NTLite license, while everything else works 100% on the free edition.
-However, a license is worth it, because it gives you much more power to do additional component removals and such, if desired.
-You will also be supporting the tremendous amount of work that has gone into the NTLite program, as well as indirectly supporting the volunteers here, since the community and the tool grow in relation to each other.
+Note: This is the only tweak that require a paid NTLite license, while everything else works on the free edition.
+However, a license is worth it, because it gives you more power to do additional component removals and such.
+You will also be supporting the huge amount of work that has gone into the NTLite program, while indirectly supporting the volunteers, since the community and tool grow in relation to each other.

 STEP 5: APPLY AND PROCESS (PART ONE)

 At this point we are done with the first set of tweaks and ready to process this image into something we can install Windows with.
-You could stop after this step and have a great base image to do your own tweaking with, or continue with the guide to add these tweaks.
+You could stop after this step and have a great base image to do your own tweaking with, or continue with this guide.

 5B) Now expand "Reapply tasks across editions" and check the box for "Integrate - Registry".